vackosar/vackosar.github.io/_posts/2022-04-18-how-computers-understood-humans.md

 ## Prompt as an Interface
+- 2001: A Space Odyssey HAL 9000
-- input textual instructions
+- input textual instructions e.g. explain a riddle
-- computer generates output text based on its knowledge
+- based on its knowledge computer generates the answer text

 ![2001 A Space Odyssey HAL-9000 Interface](/images/2001-A-Space-Odyssey-HAL-9000-Interface-3.png)

 ## How To Represent Knowledge
-- textual documents in a database
+- library ~> textual documents in a database
+- search by list of words (query) ~1970s, find topics ~1980
 - counting word occurrences on documents level into [sparce matrices](/ml/sparse-matrix-why-and-when)
 - methods: TF*IDF, Latent semantic analysis
-- search by list of words (query) ~1970s

 ![Latent semantic analysis - CC BY-SA 4.0 Christoph Carl Kling](/images/latent-semantic-analysis-wiki.png)

 ## Non-Contextual Words Vectors
-- each of 10k words gets one general vector
 - vector is point in a multidimensional space - an array of numbers
+- each of 10k words gets one general vector in 300 dimensional space
+- each vector has to fit in "only" 300 dimensions - much less than 10k words
 - global (non) contextual word vectors - no disambiguation (flowering) vs fruit (food)

 ![word2vec](/images/word2vec-10k-tensorflow-projector.png)

 ## Word2vec: Word To a Global Vector
-- count (GloVe) or train (word2vec - two vectors per word)
-- word2vec (Mikolov 2013), or counting co-occurrence (GloVe)
+- count co-occurrence in a 10 word window [GloVe (Pennington 2014)](https://nlp.stanford.edu/pubs/glove.pdf)
+- [word2vec (Mikolov 2013)](https://arxiv.org/pdf/1301.3781.pdf): train sum of 10 surrounding words to be close to the middle word vector
+- words appearing in similar context are close in the 300 dimensional space
-- word strings should be just name not an id!
+- disambiguation - word strings should be just name not an id!

 ![word2vec operation](/images/word2vec.jpg)